Cara Delevingne: Personal life

 At the Women in the World summit in October 2015, Delevingne spoke about her battle with depression, which began at age 15, when she discovered her mother's drug addiction.
 The following year, she left school for six months and agreed to go on medication, which she said may have saved her life.
 In 2017, on This Morning, she revealed that she also has ADHD.
 In October 2017, Delevingne alleged that circa 2016, producer Harvey Weinstein sexually harassed her, attempted to kiss her without consent, and propositioned her for a threesome in a hotel room in exchange for a role.
 Despite declining, she was still cast in the film, but says she regretted it because his actions terrified her.
-The Weinstein Company produced the 2017 film Tulip Fever, which starred Delevigne.
-She also alleges that circa 2014, he told her she would never work as an "actress" in Hollywood because of her sexuality.
+The Weinstein Company produced the 2017 film Tulip Fever, which starred Delevingne.
+She also alleges that circa 2014, he told her she would never work as an actress in Hollywood because of her sexuality.

+In a March 2023 interview with Vogue, Delevingne said that she had checked herself into rehab in late 2022 and entered a twelve-step program, and had been sober since then.
 Delevingne has several tattoos.
 Her first tattoo was a lion on her finger, representing her zodiac sign of Leo.
 She has a tattoo of her lucky number, the Roman numeral XII, on her side under her right arm, and "MADE IN ENGLAND" on the sole of her left foot.
 She has said that her most important tattoo is the elephant on her right arm, in memory of her late grandmother.
 Her initials "CJD" are on her hand.

-She has a diamond on her ear and a Southern cross around her ear; a white dove on her finger; "silence" on her wrist; a sak yant on her back; a snake on her hand; a pair of eyes on her neck; a coat of arms on her ribcage; her mother's name on her biceps muscle; "breathe deep" on her other biceps; "bacon..." under her foot; a DD monogram on her hip, symbolising her friendship with fellow model Jourdan Dunn; a wasp on her finger; "don't worry be happy" on her sternum; a heart on her finger; and a smiley face on her toe.
+She is a supporter of Chelsea.

+2024 house fire

+In the early hours of 15 March 2024, Delevingne's home in Studio City, Los Angeles, caught fire.
+Ninety-four firefighters from the city of Los Angeles responded to the call but the property was declared a total loss.
+A firefighter and a person who was in the house were injured, but Delevingne's two cats made it out alive; Delevingne was not at the mansion at the time of the fire.
+The following day, it was revealed that the cause of the fire was most likely "electrical".